danielabar/meblog/src/markdown/rails-reject-nested-attributes.md

 ## Conclusion

-This post has covered the useful combination of `accepts_nested_attributes_for` class method, the `reject_if` option, and `fields_for` view helper.
+This post has covered the useful combination of `accepts_nested_attributes_for` method that can be added to a model, the `reject_if` option, and `fields_for` view helper.
 Together, these enable creation of flexible forms to handle nested models with optional associations, making data entry easier for users.
 Now you can take the next step and make use of these features to enhance your Rails applications.